 Alternatively, using any of the many apps, tools or YouTube videos promoting physical activity, and logging workouts and meals using some apps in a daily basis, can also be fundamental to avoid weight gaining during this outbreak, and helping to avoiding confinement-related health issues during the lockdown.
 For this matter, I have created a bunch of free and PRO apps tackling every aspect of weight management, fitness and health.

-Throughout this time of uncertainty, something we can really take control of is our physical and mental health and wellbeing.
+Given the latest news about how "Extra Weight May Raise the Risk of Severe Covid-19 Disease", throughout this time of uncertainty, something we can really take control of is our physical and mental health and wellbeing.
 So, whatever your situation, try to keep safe as much as active while eating healthily and staying well motivated and hydrated.
+You can start by evaluating your current "health status" now.

 Also, take a good care of your mental health during the COVID-19 pandemic.